SCLW/Circuitry-Based-Sound/readme.md

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/CMOS_Synthesizer.jpg">

 It simplified prototyping and made customized configurations highly flexible.
 The experimenter boards can serve as sound modules for interactive music in live performance or installative environments as well as for algorithmic compositions.
 By combining several boards with different logic functions, complex switching performance can be achieved, ranging from modulated frequencies and interesting audio spectra to slow, rhythmic pulses or tone sequences.
 Audio and control signals are exchanged between boards via jumper cables or wires.
 A wide range of circuit examples with CMOS chips can be found on DIY websites and are a subject of discussion in various internet forums.
 These circuits can be a good basis for experimenting with CMOS chips.
 In addition, it is recommendable to use data sheets for all active components used in electronic projects.
 Power supply for the boards should comply with the power ratings of the used ICs, which is typically between 3V - 18V DC.
 LED series resistors need to be calculated accordingly.
 For the experimenter console, 9V power supply for guitar effects work well.

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Experimenter_Modules.jpg">

 Furthermore, the project includes laser-cutting files for a desktop console on which the boards can be mounted with screws.
-A power supply can be connected through the frame via banana connectors and distributed to the each board.
+A power supply can be connected through the frame via banana connectors and distributed to each board.

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/acrylic_transparent.jpg">